In Spain, some customs are popular only in a few regions and the one we are about to share with you is related to the history of El Tio de Nadal.

-Normally, the presents that Tio de Nadal “poops” are generally nougats, nuts, or candies, due to the tradition in Spain that the Three Wise Men are responsible for bringing the main presents on the 6th of January.
+Normally, the presents that Tio de Nadal poops are generally nougats, nuts, or candies.
+It has a lot to do with the Spanish tradition of the Three Wise Men (Los Reyes Magos) who are responsible for bringing the main presents on the 6th of January.

-The tradition nowadays, children get presents.
-As they state in 324, our ancestors would “eat” the spiritual part of the food leaving the rest for family members, above all the children.
+Today, it is more of a tradition for children where they get presents.
+As they state in 324, our ancestors would ‘eat’ the spiritual part of the food leaving the rest for their family members, especially the children.

 Tio de Nadal is also Known Abroad

-Traditions are always well known and followed by people in the countries they are from.
-However, sometimes traditions cross borders, spreading new customs across other regions.
-A clear example is the American comedian and actress Kate McKinnon, who explained on Late Night with Seth Myers that she adopted the Catalan “pooping log” Christmas tradition.
+Sometimes, traditions can cross borders, spreading new customs across other regions.
+A clear example is an American comedian and actress Kate McKinnon, who explained on Late Night with Seth Myers that she adopted the Catalan pooping log Christmas tradition.

-The way some Catalans celebrate Christmas is unique, but can also be disrespectful for some people.
-However, for those Catalans, it just part of the festivities.
+The way some Catalans celebrate Christmas is unique, but some people can find it disrespectful.
+However, the Catalans don’t see it like that.
+For them, it’s just a part of the festivities, like any other customs.

 We think that whatever side you find yourself in, Tio de Nadal cannot be considered as something offensive.
 After all, it represents a part of the holiday tradition to those people who celebrate it this way: whacking the poop log until it births the gifts.
 You cannot get mad about that!

 Did you enjoy the story about Tio de Nadal and El Caganer?
 Would you like to show your kids (or your friends and family) how this unusual Catalan Christmas custom works?
 Order these little poop figurines online and tell them all about it.
 They will love all the presents el Tio de Nadal can poop on Christmas eve!